 2. Not Calling Makes Him Seem Egotistical

 When a guy doesn't respect you enough to give you the courtesy of calling or texting after sleeping with you, he's not only rude, but he may have an enlarged ego.
-For any man to assume what you want or expect without asking first, is frankly offensive!
+For any man to assume what you want or expect without asking first is frankly offensive!
 Maybe you also want to just have fun (especially if the sex is good).
-Maybe you want to date, but not have a commitment.
-Or, maybe you like the guy and don't have any expectations, but want to keep an open mind for whatever could potentially happen.
+Maybe you want to date but not have a commitment.
+Or, perhaps you like the guy and don't have any expectations, but want to keep an open mind for whatever could potentially happen.

 Although it might be an easy out for a guy to claim that he didn't call after sex because you weren't "the one," there are usually many more reasons why you might not hear from a guy.

 3. You Shared an Intimate Moment—The Proper Thing to Do Is Acknowledge That!

 Ladies, if a guy decides to fall off the map—weeks, months, or possibly forever—after sex, then shame on him!
 He is definitely not the right guy and does not deserve your time or emotional energy thinking about him.

 Red flags can appear in all relationships; however, that is never a good sign when they appear too soon, especially once you have been physically intimate.
 Protect yourself emotionally and physically.
 Discuss what you are looking for before sleeping together—be very clear.
 And, always, always wear a condom—if he doesn't call, you have one less thing to worry about.

 - Be honest about what you want.
 If your goal is to find a relationship, tell him that you’re not interested in being casual sex buddies.
 If you want to sleep around with him, ask him if he wants to have a repeat of the night before sometime this week.
 It’s that easy.